 A movie that falls into the category of films about intense love, ‘Bright Star’ is the tale of a renowned poet John Keats, who is diagnosed with tuberculosis in the early 1800s (well, AIDS and cancer were rarely known back then).
 A skittish girl named Fanny falls for Mr. Keats after the latter starts imparting poetry lessons to the former.
 Based on a true story (a biography at that), ‘Bright Star’ invigorates your senses, stuns you, and appears to be set in ahead of its time.
 Many movies followed suit, and we now do have a bunch of movies with a similar storyline.
 Also, look out for the irresistible chemistry between Abbie Cornish and Ben Whishaw.

 Read More: Best Pregnancy Movies of All Time

 14. Now Is Good (2012)

-A bucket-list movie summarily, ‘Now Is Good’is a teenage drama based on Jenny Downham’s novel ‘Before I Die’.
-Tessa Scott (Dakota Fanning) who’s been suffering from leukaemia tries to strike off the items in her bucket list, with the help of her friend Zoey, while she falls in love with Adam (Jeremy Irvine), who in-turn is also caring for his unwell mother.
+A bucket-list movie summarily, ‘Now Is Good’ is a teenage drama based on Jenny Downham’s novel ‘Before I Die.’
+Tessa Scott (Dakota Fanning), who’s been suffering from leukemia, tries to strike off the items on her bucket list with the help of her friend Zoey.
+At the same time, she falls in love with Adam (Jeremy Irvine), who is also caring for his unwell mother.
 Though things seem a little out of whack, with comparatively shallow portrayals and unbecoming references, ‘Now Is Good’ still seems engaging and worthwhile.
-I’d watch it for Dakota Fanning though if nobody else.
+I’d watch it for Dakota Fanning if nobody else.